Considerations for the NLP Practitioner

 This is where certain objects, events, ideas, etc., hold special significance.
 For example, most schizophrenics I have met don’t like television much.

 Generally, the TV is talking directly to them and them alone.

-The movie “The Game” with Michael Douglas and Sean Penn gave me many ideas for working with schizophrenics.
-In the movie the lead character is thrown in a paranoid schizophrenic world where he does not know who he can or cannot trust and he is rendered unable to discern what is or is not ‘real’.
+The movie “The Game,” with Michael Douglas and Sean Penn, gave me many ideas for working with schizophrenics.
+In the movie, the lead character is thrown into a paranoid schizophrenic world where he does not know who he can or cannot trust and he is rendered unable to discern what is or is not “real.”

 Especially effective for this character is the scene where he is watching TV and the newsreader speaks directly to him.

 In my experience, many schizophrenics I have met have great difficulties with television sets.
 The difficulty appears to be that for the schizophrenic the television acts as a representational system within the schizophrenic’s map of the world.

 I have found that distance, focus, colour, and brightness change (submodalities?) can alter the effect for the client, as can shifting the position of the TV relative to the schizophrenic (relocating on the grid – see the book “Time for a Change” and the DHE stuff by Bandler).

 These are beliefs of exaggerated self-importance.
 The person may believe himself to be wealthy when he is not; he may insist that he be addressed as “Lord”, or believe himself to be an important figure like Jesus Christ.